Updated August 20, 2018 – The Website is Closed

 - The owner of the site collects all your information and sells it off to other third party websites.
-Afterwards, your inbox start filling up with tons of spam messages.
+Afterward, your inbox starts filling up with tons of spam messages.

 - Furthermore, if you supply the company with your personal banking information, your information is sold to hackers.
 The hackers will use this information to hack your online account and steal your identity.

-- The offers you are redirected to are affiliate accounts of the owner\s.
-Each time you fill out a form, take a survey, or even subscribe to one of the offers, the owner is paid for your actions.
+- The offers you are redirected to our affiliate accounts of the owner\s.
+Each time you fill out a form, take a survey or even subscribe to one of the offers, the owner is paid for your actions.

 - If you decide to skip the information on signup it won’t matter.
 The site will still allow you to join.